This website may contain affiliate links and we may be compensated (at no cost to you!).

 I’m not typically a tequila or mezcal drinker, but after tasting these expertly crafted, single village mezcals, I will absolutely be back for more.

-Sipping mezcal on its own was great, but the mixed drinks took me to a whole other level.
+Sipping mezcal on its own was a great time, but the mixed drinks took me to a whole other level.

 Ghost Donkey’s drink menu features all kinds of unique cocktails, from a frozen margarita to ones that infuse roasted poblanos and mushrooms.